Pump Up the Volume (song): Accolades

 In 2004, Q magazine featured the song in their list of "The 1010 Songs You Must Own".
 In 2005, Stylus Magazine included its bassline at number 15 in their list of the "Top 50 Basslines of All Time".
-In 2006, Slant Magazine ranked it 32nd in its "100 Greatest Dance Songs" list, writing, "M/A/R/R/S's "Pump Up the Volume", which took its title sample from an Erik B. & Rakim song, was a milestone in the world of sampling culture, snatching bits of Criminal Element Orchestra's "Put the Needle to the Record", old soul records (a few years before Josh Davis hit the dustbins), and Ofra Haza's "Im Nin'alu" (long before Kanye [West] played his 45s at the wrong speed)...
+In 2006, Slant Magazine ranked it 32nd in its "100 Greatest Dance Songs" list, writing, "M/A/R/R/S's 'Pump Up the Volume', which took its title sample from an Erik B. & Rakim song, was a milestone in the world of sampling culture, snatching bits of Criminal Element Orchestra's 'Put the Needle to the Record', old soul records (a few years before Josh Davis hit the dustbins), and Ofra Haza's 'Im Nin'alu' (long before Kanye [West] played his 45s at the wrong speed)...
 A one-off collaboration between British indie label 4AD's Colourbox and A.R.
 Kane and DJs C.J.
 Mackintosh and Dave Dorrell, the track was a patently European interpretation of American house music and became the first big crossover U.K. house hit."
 In 2011, The Guardian featured the song in the "A History of Modern Music: Dance" playlist.
+In 2014, English DJ and music producer Duke Dumont ranked it number five in his list of "The 10 Best UK Number One Singles", saying, "Another sampling masterclass.
+UK dance music in this era was starting to take its influences from NY hip hop, as well as the likes of Frankie Goes To Hollywood and Trevor Horn.
+Those references can be heard in this."
 In 2020, Slant Magazine ranked it number 18 in their list of "The 100 Best Dance Songs of All Time".
-In 2024, Classic Pop ranked "Pump Up the Volume" number three in their list of "Top 20 80s House Hits".
+In 2024, Classic Pop ranked "Pump Up the Volume" number three in their "Top 20 80s House Hits" list.

 Samples used

-The table below is a select list of samples used in "Pump Up the Volume"; also shown are indicators showing within which versions of the song each sample appears.
+The table below is a selected list of samples used in "Pump Up the Volume"; there also are indicators showing within which versions of the song each sample appears.
 Because of the song's legal history, samples used in the different US and UK versions vary.